Updated on April 3rd, 2022

 Available in over 50 specialty lacquer finishes, the Competition Maples are customizable to the color requirements of just about every ensemble in the activity.

-Everyone loves tenor sets for their beauty and music.
+Everyone loves magnificent marching toms sets for their beauty and music.
 Under the sticks of the top performers in the percussive section of the ensemble, tenors offer unmatched color and texture to the percussion score.

 Purchasing tenors, more so than other member of the percussion family, is a deliberate and delicate process.
 Before the checkbook is opened, the director of the full band ensemble or his or her designee from the percussion section, must seriously consider the need of the whole ensemble and the aptitude of the musician(s) assigned to the tenor set(s).